-He removed his shades and posed for pictures beside Logan Lerman, Jon Bernthal, and David Ayer, the writer, director, and producer of the film.
+He removed his shades and posed for pictures beside Logan Lerman, Jon Bernthal and David Ayer, writer, director and producer for the film.

-The photocall came days after Pitt wed Angelina Jolie at the Chateau Miraval in France in the presence of their six children.
+The photocall came days after the actor wed Angelina Jolie at the Chateau Miraval in France, in the presence of the couple’s six children.

-Fury, set in 1945, also stars Shia LaBeouf and Michael Pena as part of an American crew embarking on a deadly mission behind enemy lines.
+Fury, set in 1945, also stars Shia LaBeouf and Michael Pena as an American crew embarking on a deadly mission behind enemy lines.

 Wardaddy and his men are outnumbered and outgunned and face overwhelming odds in their heroic attempts to strike Nazi Germany when a rookie soldier is thrust into their platoon.